dudewheresmycode/TenFootGnome/README.md

 ### Managing Applications

 The main grid view will show the applications in your favorites list in a grid.
-To add a new application to your home screen grid:

 To manage your favorites: